Sheriff2720/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Scripts about shell and permissions
+Scripts about shell and permissions.